Use The Power You Have

-To say God has all power is to say what we can easily understand, not because we have experienced it but because we can, through rational thought, reach this conclusion logically.
+To say God has all power is to say what we can easily understand, not because we have experienced it but because we, through rational thought, can reach this conclusion logically.

 Obviously, I don’t have to prove there is power.
 It’s a no-brainer.
 Scientifically we have identified many different forms of power.